starcorelabs/starcorelabs/README.md

 ## Hello, I'm Michael

-### I'm a UI Designer with a love for Linux and Open Source software.
+### I'm a UX/UI Designer with a love for Linux and Open Source software.
 ### Currently:
-- I'm working remotely for a good company on UI Design projects.
+- I'm working remotely for a good company on UX/UI Design projects.
-- I offer freelance Graphic Design and UI Design services.
+- I offer freelance Graphic Design and UX/UI Design services.

 ### Tools: